Zacks Investment Research Downgrades Private Bancorp of America (OTCMKTS:PBAM) to Sell

-Private Bancorp of America (OTCMKTS:PBAM) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a research report issued to clients and investors on Thursday, Zacks.com reports.
+Zacks Investment Research downgraded shares of Private Bancorp of America (OTCMKTS:PBAM) from a hold rating to a sell rating in a report published on Wednesday morning, Zacks.com reports.

 According to Zacks, “Private Bancorp of America Inc. is the holding company for CalPrivate Bank.
 It provides banking services including Internet banking, retirement accounts, credit card, merchant banking facilities to individuals and businesses.
 Private Bancorp of America Inc. is based in La Jolla, California. “